ducksouplab/ducksoup/README.md

 For the time being only float values are allowed when controlling properties.

+### Fake effects

+You may use one of these two reserved effect names (either for `audioFx` or `videoFx`):

+- `forward` tells DuckSoup to forward RTP packets directly from the incoming track to the outcoming one, without even involving GStreamer
+- `passthrough` instantiates a minimal GStreamer that copies source to sink (input to output) without any depaying/decoding nor processing

+They may be useful for debugging streaming quality issues, but won't even trigger file recording.

 ### Player API

 Instantiation is an async operation : `const dsPlayer = await DuckSoup.render(mountEl, peerOptions, embedOptions);`